fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-dataset-description.md

 To access this interface click on the `Free Form Mode` side bar option, then click on the `Prepare Metadata` tab, and finally click on the `Create dataset_description.xlsx` card.

-You can start by either Creating a dataset_description.xlsx file from scratch with SODA or Continue working on an existing dataset_description.xlsx file.
+You can start by either creating a dataset_description.xlsx file from scratch with SODA or continue working on an existing dataset_description.xlsx file.

 - If you want to continue working on an existing dataset_description.xlsx file, you will be prompted to either import it from your computer, or specify a Pennsieve dataset where the file is currently located.
 SODA will load information from such dataset_description file so you can edit them through the SODA interface.